AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-59-Dark-Web-Monitoring.md

 Examples: forums where breach databases are posted and traded A defender monitoring these can discover their organization's credentials were stolen before attackers use them for initial access

+Ransomware Leak Sites
+Most major ransomware groups maintain dark web sites They publish stolen data from victims who refuse to pay Defenders monitor these to detect if their organization is listed Early detection gives time to respond before public disclosure